anishihara/anishihara.github.io/_posts/2015-08-25-enable-mvc-help-pages-with-owin.md

 date:   2015-08-25 00:18:23
 categories: csharp
 comments: True
+description: This article shows how to enable .net MVC Help pages to work with OWIN and Katana.
 ---

 I was having a problem when developing a Web Api 2 project with Owin: help page were not generated as I expected.
 I followed the tutorial [Creating Help Pages for ASP.NET Web API](http://www.asp.net/web-api/overview/getting-started-with-aspnet-web-api/creating-api-help-pages) and yet, it was missing something to get it working with OWIN and KATANA.